-Furthermore, a new Article 141b has been included in the CRD V which introduces a restriction on distributions in the case of a failure to meet the leverage ratio buffer, with provision for a new leverage ratio maximum distributable amount to be calculated (the "L-MDA").
+Furthermore, Article 141b of the Capital Requirements Directive provides for a restriction on distributions in the case of a failure to meet the leverage ratio buffer, with provision for a new leverage ratio maximum distributable amount to be calculated (the "L-MDA").
 This provision has been implemented in French law under article L.511-41-1 A of the French Code monétaire et financier and has been applicable since January 1, 2022.